SOGIE Equality Bill: 18th Congress

-Versions of the SOGIE Equality Bill were refiled in the 18th Congress by Senators Risa Hontiveros, Leila de Lima, Francis Pangilinan, and Imee Marcos although she is against divorce and same sex marriage stating that it is "too complicated".
+Versions of the SOGIE Equality Bill were refiled in the 18th Congress by Senators Risa Hontiveros, Leila de Lima, Kiko Pangilinan, and Imee Marcos although she is against divorce and same sex marriage stating that it is "too complicated".
 Another similar bill was filed by Senator Sonny Angara.
 Senators Bong Go, Migz Zubiri, Ralph Recto, and Franklin Drilon announced their support for the SOGIE Bill.
 In the House of Representatives, various representatives also filed their versions of the bill, notably, Sol Aragones of Laguna, Geraldine Roman of Bataan, Loren Legarda of Antique, Maria Lourdes Alba of Bukidnon, Joy Belmonte of Quezon City, Bayan Muna representatives Eufemia Cullamat, Carlos Zarate, and Ferdinand Gaite, Kristine Singson of Ilocos Sur, Bagong Henerasyon representative Bernadette Dy, Eric Olivarez of Parañaque, and Francis Abaya of Cavite.
 Representatives Sy-Alvarado, De Venecia, Reyes, Taduran, Bordado, Olivarez, and Violago also signed as co-author of the bill filed by representative Roman, while Gabriela Women's Party representative Arlene Brosas signed as co-author of the bill filed by Bayan Muna.

 Religious leaders also gave their support for the SOGIE Bill, such as Koko Alviar of the Iglesia Filipina Independiente (Aglipayan Church), Sister Mary John Mananzan, OSB, executive director of the Institute of Women's Studies of the Catholic St. Scholastica's College, Bishop Solito Toquiero of the National Council of Churches in the Philippines, and Pastor Kakay Pamaran of the Union Theological Seminary.
 In contrast, representative Eddie Villanueva claimed that the SOGIE Bill is 'imported' and not part of Filipino culture.

 Senate president Tito Sotto expressed dissent against the bill again, adding that the bill "will not pass" in the Senate as long as he is the Senate president.
 Senator Joel Villanueva also expressed dissent.
 President Rodrigo Duterte withdrew his support of the bill, and began attacking the bill's proponents, such as Congresswoman Geraldine Roman.

 Various personalities announced their support for the SOGIE Bill, namely: Anne Curtis, Heart Evangelista, Catriona Gray, Pia Wurtzbach, Judy Taguiwalo, Iza Calzado, Nadine Lustre, Janine Gutierrez, BJ Pascual, Mari Jasmine, and Samantha Lee.
 Vice President Leni Robredo also supported the SOGIE Bill, while President Rodrigo Duterte supported "an anti-discrimination law patterned like the one approved in Davao".
 The government has stated that they will not certify an anti-discrimination bill as "urgent".
 In September 2020, groups again called to pass the SOGIE bill after President Duterte gave an absolute pardon to a former US Marine who has been convicted of homicide in relation to the killing of trans Filipina Jennifer Laude.